keitheous/zendesk_ticket_viewer/README.md

 Going along with the Single Responsibility Principle (SRP), the classes are built to just do its own thing, focus on that and do it well.
 I just need to be aware of the messages that are passed between these classes.
 I also use Dependency Injection and Composition to manage these interactions.

-##### How the Classes interact as a Unit
+#### How the Classes interact as a Unit

 ![classes overview](img/classes_overview.jpg)

-#### API Requests & Processing Tickets
+### API Requests & Processing Tickets

-One of the most interesting part when building this application was making the API Service decide on the number of API calls that are necessary and execute them to collect all the tickets to be displayed.
+One of the most interesting part when building this application was making the API Service Controller decide on the number of API calls that are required and execute them to collect all the tickets.

 Studying the structure of Zendesk API responses for Tickets, it is a Hash with four key-value pairs.
 The keys are,

 1. `response["tickets"]` which contains a maximum of 100 tickets,

 2. `response["next_page"]` which holds the url to the next page of tickets (next 100 tickets),

 3. `response["previous_page"]` which holds the url to the previous page of tickets (previous 100 tickets), and

 4. `response["count"]` which is an overall count of all tickets

 To elaborate further,
-1. In a scenario where there are 58 tickets **(condition: less or exactly 100 tickets)**, Only 1 API request is required because all 58 tickets can be found in the response (`response["tickets"]`). `response["next_page"]` and `response["previous_page"]` with both be _nil_.
+1. In a scenario where there are 58 tickets **(condition: less or exactly 100 tickets)**, Only 1 API request is required because all 58 tickets can be found in the response (`response["tickets"]`). `response["next_page"]` and `response["previous_page"]` is _nil_.

-2. In a scenario where there are 102 tickets **(condition: more than 100 tickets)**, 2 API requests is required because the first 100 tickets are contained within `response["tickets"]` of the first response.
-Making a request to `response["next_page"]` would return the remaining 2 tickets in `response["tickets"]`.
+2. In a scenario where there are 102 tickets **(condition: more than 100 tickets)**, 2 API requests are required because the first 100 tickets are contained within `response["tickets"]` of the first response.
+The last 2 tickets is within the `response["tickets"]` of `response["next_page"]`.

 3. 201 tickets would require 3 calls.
-Ticket 1-100 would be in the first call, 101 - 200 in the second, and 201 in the third.
+  + Ticket 1-100 would be in the first call,
+  + 101 - 200 in the second, and
+  + 201 in the third.

-##### Solution 1: Relying on 'next_page'
+#### Solution 1: Relying on 'next_page'

-A way automatically trigger API calls to retrieve all tickets would be to rely on the next_page key of the responses.
+A way automatically trigger API calls to retrieve all tickets would be to rely on the next_page key of the responses, as suggested by the [docs](https://develop.zendesk.com/hc/en-us/articles/360001068607#add).

 Unless `response["next_page"]` is _nil_, keep requesting for `response["next_page"]` url.
 We then collect the tickets from each of these responses.

 While this was a possible solution, it was not the best as we would only have a tunnelled vision of what is ahead (next page).

-##### Solution 2: using 'count' to determine total pages
+#### Solution 2: using 'count' to determine total pages

 `response["count"]` provides an overhead information of all tickets.
 We know that there can only be a maximum _100 tickets per page_.
 This was a crucial information that we can use to our advantage.